ABBA Voyage: Pop icons return for new album and "revolutionary" shows

 Back in 2017, it was announced that the band would reunite in digital form in 2019, performing as “Abbatars” for the first time since they split in 1983.
 When the reunion tour was then delayed, the Swedish pop icons announced back in 2018 that they would be sharing two new tracks: ‘I Still Have Faith In You’ and ‘Don’t Shut Me Down’, which was then expanded to five new tracks as a reward to fans waiting for the reunion tour due to COVID-related delays.

 Now, along with the release of ‘I Still Have The Faith In You’ and ‘Don’t Shut Me Down’, today (Thursday September 2) sees the band announce that all four members reunited to put together ‘ABBA: Voyage’ – a full new album and their first new music in over 40 years which will be released on November 5 on Universal Music.
-Check out the video for ‘I Still Have Faith In You’ below and ‘Don’t Shut Me Down’.
+A

+“First it was just two songs, then I said, ‘Maybe we should do a few others – what do you say girls?’,” said Benny Andersson during today’s press conference.
+“They said yeah, so I asked them, ‘Why don’t we just do a whole album?’”

+Björn Ulvaeus continued: “The first song, ‘I Still Have In You’, I just knew that when Benny played the melody that it had to be about us.
+It’s about realising that it’s inconceivable to be where we are.
+No imagination could dream up that – to release a new album after 40 years and still be the best of friends, and still be enjoying each other’s company and have total loyalty.
+Who has experienced that?
+Nobody.”

 Speaking during today’s press conference, the band also confirmed that the album will feature a ‘Christmas song’ called ‘Little Things’.